Blubberli/argmin2024-perspective/README.md

 We generate the train and development splits by considering 35 political aspects for training and 10 for development, while the argument corpus is used for both sets.
 Apart from the queries for the baseline scenario, we will also provide queries for the perspectivism scenarios, including socio-cultural information.
-As the x-stance dataset is publicly available, final evaluation data consist of secret test sets.
+As the x-stance dataset is publicly available, the final evaluation data consists of secret test sets.

 ### Socio-Demographic Properties

 We describe the socio-cultural profile of an author using the properties given by smartvote.ch.
-This includes eight personal properties: gender, age, residence, education, civil status, denomination, political attitude, and a list of important political issues, covering: open foreign policy, liberal economic policy, restrictive financial policy, law & order, restrictive migration policy, expanded environmental protection.
+This includes eight personal properties: gender, age, residence, education, civil status, denomination, political attitude, and a list of important political issues, covering: open foreign policy, liberal economic policy, restrictive financial policy, law & order, restrictive migration policy, and expanded environmental protection.

 ### Dataformat